 - Referral Fees and Payment

-The most likely reason for Section 5 suspensions is because customers filed chargebacks or other disputes likely claiming that they did not receive their items.
-Amazon has a similar policy which can result in account deactivation (not just suspension) wherein one cannot even login to the Amazon account.
+The most likely reason for Section 5 suspensions is that customers filed chargebacks or other disputes likely claiming that they did not receive their items.
+Amazon has a similar policy that can result in account deactivation (not just suspension) wherein one cannot even log in to the Amazon account.
 This “Section 5” notice seems to be Walmart’s version of this.

-Here are some of the things you can do to avoid this suspension:
+Here are some of the things you can do to avoid Walmart’s section 5 suspension:

-In the world of ecommerce, we’ve found that sometimes “no” really doesn’t mean no. So even though Walmart says that you shouldn’t bother appealing this situation, we would recommend that you give it a try anyway.
-The worst they can say is no and in that case you are no worse off.
-You will likely need to send an email to Walmart’s performance team since you may not be able to login to Walmart Seller Central login access may be revoked.
+In the world of eCommerce, we’ve found that sometimes “no” really doesn’t mean no. So even though Walmart says that you shouldn’t bother appealing this situation, we would recommend that you give it a try anyway.
+The worst they can say is no and in that case, you are no worse off.
+You will likely need to send an email to Walmart’s performance team since your Walmart Seller Central login access may be revoked.

 If you would like help with this process, please contact us.
 If you have more information about this issue, please let us know!